greentyler111/database-project/crud_sql.md

 # Update Some Records
 ```
-UPDATE Employees SET JobTitle = 'Prisoner' WHERE id = 4298;
+UPDATE Employees SET JobTitle = 'Prisoner' WHERE EmployeeID = 4298;

-UPDATE Departments SET Location = 'Prison Cell' WHERE id = 10;
+UPDATE Departments SET Location = 'Prison Cell' WHERE DepartmentID = 10;

-UPDATE Salaries SET SalaryRate = 0.00 WHERE id = 3108;
+UPDATE Salaries SET SalaryRate = 0.00 WHERE SalaryID = 3108;

-UPDATE Timesheets SET HoursWorked = 1000.00 WHERE id = 3198;
+UPDATE Timesheets SET HoursWorked = 1000.00 WHERE TimesheetID = 3198;
 ```

 # Delete Some Records
 ```
-DELETE FROM Timesheets WHERE id = 3198;
+DELETE FROM Timesheets WHERE EmployeeID = 3198;

-DELETE FROM Salaries WHERE id = 3108;
+DELETE FROM Salaries WHERE DepartmentID = 3108;

-DELETE FROM Departments WHERE id = 10;
+DELETE FROM Departments WHERE SalaryID = 10;

-DELETE FROM Employees WHERE id = 4298;
+DELETE FROM Employees WHERE TimesheetID = 4298;
 ```